Don Secrist

+Biography

-Secrist had two outstanding seasons in minor league baseball.
+Secrist's pro career began with two outstanding seasons in minor league baseball.
 After signing with the Baltimore Orioles, he was undefeated in seven decisions with a 1.96 earned run average for the 1963 Aberdeen Pheasants of the Class A Northern League.
-Drafted from the Orioles by the Cincinnati Reds following that season, Secrist spent five more years in the Reds' farm system.
-In his last, in 1968, he won 11 games and lost two for the Indianapolis Indians of the Triple-A Pacific Coast League.
+Drafted in the 1963 minor league daft that by the Cincinnati Reds following that season, Secrist spent five more years in the Reds' farm system.
+In his last, in 1968, he went 11-2 for the Indianapolis Indians of the Triple-A Pacific Coast League.
 Following that campaign, he was dealt with catcher Don Pavletich to the White Sox for pitcher Jack Fisher.
+Pitching in the Mexican Pacific League that winter, Secrist had 15 wins and won the MVP award.